English Bluebells: Photography Tips

 Wild English bluebells and Spanish bluebells are often confused but have key differences:

-Leaves: Spanish variety has wider leaves (see photos)
+Leaves: The Spanish bluebell has wider leaves than the English (see the photos below)

 Flower colour: Native English are darker blue/purple; Spanish can be paler or pinky mauve

-Petal tips: Native flowers have curled tips; Spanish do not
+Petal tips: Native bluebell flowers have curled tips; Spanish do not.

 Spanish bluebells beside the roadSpanish bluebells